Your browser does not support JavaScript! Skip to main content

 • How do RapiDaemons support multicore timing analysis?

-• Do you test the validity of performance counters?
+• Do you test the validity of hardware event monitors?

 • What is multicore timing analysis?

-When developing safety-critical applications to DO-178C (CAST-32A) guidelines or ISO 26262 standards, there are special requirements for using multicore processors.
+When developing safety-critical applications to DO-178C, AC 20-193, AMC 20-193 and CAST-32A guidelines or ISO 26262 standards, there are special requirements for using multicore processors.
 Evidence must be produced to demonstrate that software operates within its timing deadlines.

 The goal of multicore timing analysis is to produce execution time evidence for these complex systems.
 In multicore processors, multiple cores compete for the same shared resources, resulting in potential interference channels that can affect execution time.
-Rapita's Multicore Timing Solution and CAST-32A Compliance Solution account for interference to produce robust execution time evidence in multicore systems.
+MACH178 and Rapita's Multicore Timing Solution account for interference to produce robust execution time evidence in multicore systems.

 • What is an interference channel?

-In the CAST-32A position paper published by the FAA, an interference channel is defined as "a platform property that may cause interference between independent applications".
+In AMC 20-193, the official guidance document for multicore aspects of certification for ED-12C projects, an interference channel is defined as "a platform property that may cause interference between software applications or tasks".
 This definition can be applied to a range of ‘platform properties’, including thermal factors etc.

 Of these interference channels, interference caused by the sharing of certain resources in multicore systems is one of the most significant in terms of execution times.
 Interference based on shared resources may occur in multicore systems when multiple cores simultaneously compete for use of shared resources such as buses, caches and main memory.